share this post

 Allergy Swaps

-You can do the following substitutions to the recipe:
+You can make the following substitutions to the recipe:

 • Egg-Free – Replace the eggs with the equivalent flaxseed egg.
 To make one flax egg, stir one tablespoon of golden flax meal with 3 tablespoons of lukewarm water in a bowl.
 Set aside for 10 minutes until thick, then use as one egg in the cookie recipe.